Sibras/ShiftIntrinsicGuide/README.md

 [![license](https://img.shields.io/github/license/Sibras/ShiftIntrinsicGuide.svg)](https://github.com/Sibras/ShiftIntrinsicGuide)
 ## ShiftIntrinsicGuide

 ShiftIntrinsicGuide is a GUI for x86 intrinsic instruction information.
-It proveds a searchable list of all currently available intrinsic instructions and combines it with real-world latency/throughput measurements from a variet of different hardware architectures (Intel and AMD).
+It provides a searchable list of all currently available intrinsic instructions and combines it with real-world latency/throughput measurements from a variety of different hardware architectures (Intel and AMD).

 It combines data from the following sources: